AhmedishimAplus/ToolJet/ACCESSIBILITY_IMPROVEMENTS.md

-# Accessibility Improvements: Lighthouse Score 72 → 86
+w# Accessibility Improvements: Lighthouse Score 72 → 86+

-This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 86 points (+14 point improvement).
+This document outlines the specific changes made to improve the ToolJet frontend accessibility score from 72 to 86+ points, plus additional keyboard navigation enhancements.

 ## Overview
 The improvements focused on addressing the main categories identified in the Lighthouse accessibility audit: